openstreetmap/openstreetmap-website/CONFIGURE.md

   * 'Modify notes'
 * On the next page, copy the "Client ID"
 * Edit config/settings.local.yml in your rails tree
-* Add the "id_oauth_application" configuration with the "Client ID" as the value
+* Add the "id_application" configuration with the "Client ID" as the value
 * Restart your rails server

 An example excerpt from settings.local.yml: